MosesKing/OOFinalProject/README.md

 #### **The Process**
 Objects in swift go through a 5 stage process after allocation.
 The 5 steps are:

-&nbsp;&nbsp; -Allocation (memory taken from stack or heap)
+ -Allocation (memory taken from stack or heap)

-&nbsp;&nbsp; -Initialization (init code runs)
+-Initialization (init code runs)

-&nbsp;&nbsp; -Usage (the object is used)
+-Usage (the object is used)

-&nbsp;&nbsp; -Deinitialization (deinit code runs)
+-Deinitialization (deinit code runs)

-&nbsp;&nbsp; -Deallocation (memory returned to stack or heap)
+ -Deallocation (memory returned to stack or heap)

-#### **The good**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The advantages of the ARC cycle is the developer does not have to worry about memory leaks because as soon as something leaves its scope the reference count will be updated for the current scope of the program.
-With this as soon as the reference counter hits 0 Swift will automatically deinitalize the object and return the memory back to the stack or heap.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Swift’s automatic reference counting allows for easy garbage collection because as soon as the reference count hits 0 it will be marked as garbage and the memory will be returned.

-#### **The Bad**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The ARC cycle has issues when multithreading occurs and objects are shared across many threads.
-Deinitalizing objects from multiple threads introduces a whole lot of complexity since the references are split across many threads and the ARC cycle has trouble tracking and keeping up with the references as some are dereferenced at the same time.

 # **Comparisons of references and values**